 As per 18-3-203 C.R.S., second-degree assault is defined as the act of intentionally or recklessly causing serious bodily injury to someone else using a deadly weapon.
 Causing injury to a law enforcement officer, firefighter, or medical care provider may also constitute a second-degree assault.
 Under Colorado law, assault in the second degree is punishable by up to 16 years in prison or a fine of up to $500,000.

 According to § 18-3-202, assault in the third degree is defined as:

 Because it is the least serious, third-degree assault attracts lesser penalties unlike first and second-degree assault offenses.
 Any person convicted of assault in the third degree may be sent to jail for up to 24 months or pay a fine not more than $5,000.

 Much like in any other criminal trial, the burden of proof in assault cases lies with the prosecution.
 The prosecutor must prove every element of assault beyond a reasonable doubt to warrant the defendant’s conviction.

-These elements of proof include:
+Typically, common elements of proof in assault cases will include: